wDrag/make-python/README.md

-# Python Template with Makefile to run scripts
+# Python Template with Makefile to Run Scripts

-Minimal python template with makefile setup
+Minimal Python template with Makefile setup.

 ## File Structure